江城子·十年生死两茫茫 It's ten years you're gone and I'm living

 Chinese original: Su Shi ( 11th Century)

-English old version: G. Osing, J. Min & H. Huang(1991)
+old English version: G. Osing, J. Min & H. Huang(1991)

-English new version: Julia Min (2025)
+new English version: Julia Min (2025)

-It's ten years you're gone and I'm living,
+It’s ten years you’re gone, and I’m living,

-in two worlds apart and fading.
+in two worlds apart, and wearing.

-You would not know me by now,
+You would not know me by now:

-Our eyes meet and freeze ---
+Our eyes meet and freeze, --

 Notes: